TheNewEconomy/VaultUnlockedAPI/README.md

 version to make it clear what versions your plugin will for sure work with.

 ## Why VaultUnlocked?
-I have no preference which library suits your plugin and development efforts best.
-Really, I thought a central suite (rather...Vault) of solutions was the the proper avenue than focusing on a single category of plugin.
-That's where the idea for Vault came into play.
+I have no preference regarding which library is best suited for your plugin development efforts.
+I believe a central suite (or "Vault") of solutions is a more effective approach than focusing on a single category of plugins.
+This is the concept behind VaultUnlocked.

-So, what features do I _think_ you'll like the most?

- * No need to include my source code in your plugin
+### Key Features You'll Appreciate

+* **No Source Code Integration Needed**
+  VaultUnlocked operates as a standalone plugin, so you only need to obtain an instance of it.
+This prevents conflicts with multiple plugins using the same namespaces.
+Simply include VaultUnlocked.jar in your download zip file for seamless integration!
+* **Extensive Plugin Support**
+  VaultUnlocked provides an abstraction layer not just for Economic plugins but for Permission plugins as well, ensuring broad compatibility.
- * Broad range of supported plugins
+* **Freedom of Choice**
+  One of the best aspects of Bukkit is the freedom to choose what to use.
+More options benefit developers, so here’s to embracing choice!

+### Enhanced Features of VaultUnlocked

+* **Multi-Currency Support**
+* **More Friendly PR Acceptance**
- * Choice!
+* **Folia Support**

+Let me know if you need any further modifications!

 ## License
-Copyright (C) 2011-2018 Morgan Humes <morgan@lanaddict.com>
+Copyright (C) 2024 Daniel "creatorfromhell" Vidmar

-Vault is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+VaultUnlocked is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Vault is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+VaultUnlocked is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.